 I don’t think it was about creating a new desire within me, but about clearing the way for an existing desire to flourish.
 And that desire wasn’t for swinging, per se, but for more basic, universal things.
 Everybody wants wonderful sensations.
 Everybody wants to make their partner feel happy.
 What woman wouldn’t want to experience four hands and two mouths on her body, adored by two sexy men?
 What woman wouldn’t want her husband to feel extravagantly grateful to her for making his dreams come true?
 The problem when it comes to sexual matters, however, is that we so often put limits on our pursuit of those good things because we’re afraid.
 We’re worried about our security, worried that the pursuit of pleasure for ourselves or our partner will cost us the stability that means so much to us.
 Maybe, if we open Pandora’s box, terrible forces will be unleashed that cannot be controlled.
 The slippery slope is real!
 Looking back on our journey, it’s obvious to me that, without any kind of plan, we did a lot of things to eliminate those worries so I could pursue pleasure without distraction or fear.

 1. We Created a Safe Place

 Before we ever got to the bedroom, my husband created a safe, emotionally supportive environment for me.
 He never tired of listing the many non-sexual things he loved about me.
 He told me frequently how beautiful I was and how much I turned him on.
 He made me believe I was enough for him, and that he didn’t want more than I could give.
 He emphasized that he wanted to grow sexually WITH me, not apart from me, and that he only wanted to move forward on these sexual adventures if I was fully on board.
 He also never showed any sign of jealousy, insecurity, possessiveness, or meanness.
 We never fought, and he never over-reacted, we just calmly talked through any disagreements.
-I felt like we could we could weather any storm together because of this foundation.
+I felt like we could weather any storm together because of this strong foundation.

 2. We Nurtured a Strong Sexual Connection